Developer Guide

 Alternative 1: Autocomplete by appending the next relevant Prefix that is missing

-• This will be easier to implement as all we need is to have a list of Prefix that is relevant for the command and cycle through and append those that are missing from the current command input.
+Prefixthat is relevant for the command and cycle through and append those that are missing from the current command input. - Checking for missing

 Alternative 2 (current choice): Autocomplete by custom behaviour depending on the command